Hes-Siemelink/instacli/instacli-spec/language/Organizing Instacli files in directories.spec.md

-## Organizing multiple Instacli files in directories
+## Organizing Instacli files in directories

-With multiple files in a directory, you can run the directory as a cli command.
+With one or more files in a directory, you can run the directory as a cli command.
 The Instacli scripts will be subcommands.

 For this example we run from the **[samples](/samples)** directory.
 It contains a directory `basic` with the following